apache/doris/docs/en/sql-reference/sql-statements/Administration/CREATE FILE.md

 This statement is used to create and upload a file to the Doris cluster.
 This function is usually used to manage files that need to be used in some other commands, such as certificates, public key, private key, etc.

-This command can be executed by users with amdin privileges only.
+This command can be executed by users with admin privileges only.
 A file belongs to a database.
 This file can be used by users who have access to database.

 The size of a single file is limited to 1MB.